-In summary, we have shown that both diminished visual acuity and, to a degree, poorer overall performance on the EMAIL test were associated with disorganised schizoptypy dimension scores.
-These findings suggest a link between visual acuity and schizotypy, aligning with existing evidence indicating that visual acuity is associated with an increased risk of later conversion to schizophrenia.
+In summary, we have shown that both diminished VA and, to a degree, poorer overall performance on the EMAIL test were associated with disorganized schizotypy dimension scores.
+These findings suggest a link between VA and schizotypy, aligning with existing evidence indicating that VA is associated with an increased risk of later conversion to schizophrenia.
 These results suggest that visual abnormalities may be a risk factor for the development of schizotypy and more broadly within the schizophrenia spectrum.
-This in line with the "Protection against Schizophrenia" model which proposes that aberrant visual input contributes to development of schizophrenia 60.
+This in line with the "Protection against Schizophrenia" model which proposes that aberrant visual input contributes to the development of schizophrenia.

-In addition, the absence of a significant correlation with positive contrast (i.e., 'white' optotypes) on the visual acuity test raises interesting questions about the processing of 'white' and 'black' stimulus polarities in measures of spatial vision.
-The immediate question of interest is why visual acuity with 'white' optotypes does not show the same correlation with the disorganised dimension scores of the schizotypy (MSS-B) test.
-The Acuity-Plus test employs briefly presented stimuli to avoid eye-movements and multiple glimpses.
-This makes the test different to conventional, chart-based tests of visual acuity.
+In addition, the absence of a significant correlation with positive contrast (ie, "white" optotypes) on the VA test raises interesting questions about the processing of "white" and "black" stimulus polarities in measures of spatial vision.
+The immediate question of interest is why VA with "white" optotypes does not show the same correlation with the disorganized dimension scores of the schizotypy (MSS-B) test.
+The Acuity-Plus test employs briefly presented stimuli to avoid eye movements and multiple glimpses.
+This makes the test different to conventional, chart-based tests of VA.
 The brief stimulus duration cannot explain the results from this study since the same duration was employed for both contrast polarities.
 Perceptually, the two stimuli are not, however, equivalent.
-A 'black' optotype of maximum contrast has a well-defined end point since the luminance of the optotype cannot be made less than zero. -100% is therefore the largest contrast and the corresponding perceptual experience one can produce.
-'White' optotypes have no such limit and can therefore be several times brighter than the adjacent background field, resulting in much larger Weber contrast values, with no clearly defined limit on the corresponding perceptual experience.
+A "black" optotype of maximum contrast has a well-defined endpoint since the luminance of the optotype cannot be made less than zero. -100% is therefore the largest contrast and the corresponding perceptual experience one can produce.
+"White" optotypes have no such limit and can therefore be several times brighter than the adjacent background field, resulting in much larger Weber contrast values, with no clearly defined limit on the corresponding perceptual experience.

-Future studies are therefore needed to investigate the perceptual differences between 'white' and 'black' optotypes in relation to schizotypy tests scores to establish the reasons for these findings.
-Equally important, further studies are needed to investigate whether the specific correlation between visual acuity measured with black optotypes and the disorganised dimension of the schizotypy test is clinically relevant.
+Future studies are therefore needed to investigate the perceptual differences between "white" and "black" optotypes in relation to schizotypy test scores to establish the reasons for these findings.
+Equally important, further studies are needed to investigate whether the specific correlation between VA measured with black optotypes and the disorganized dimension of the schizotypy test is clinically relevant.